-The Arizona Center for Civic Leadership at the Flinn Foundation and the Center for the Future of Arizona (CFA) are working together to activate the Civic Health Progress Meters through the Arizona Civic Health Steering Committee and by:
+The Arizona Center for Civic Leadership at the Flinn Foundation and the Center for the Future of Arizona (CFA) came together in 2021 to create the Arizona Civic Life Partnership.

 - Bringing together partner organizations from throughout the state in data-driven dialogue about civic life today in Arizona;